 Road.
-Swallow Road is a rural road with an assumed lowvolume of vehicular traffic.
+Swallow Road is a rural road with an assumed low-volume of vehicular traffic.
 The site is one of several locations in the state where the NRHT is proposed to cross the National Road.

-The NRHT alignment is proposed to contain a bicycle/ pedestrian trail on both sides of Swallow Road, and a proposed parallel and separate equestrian trail on the eastside of Swallow Road.
 The corridor east of Swallow Road is elevated.
 The former railroad bridge that once carried trains over U. S. 40/ National Road has been removed along with its abutments.
 The remaining elevated corridor ends abruptly, but because of its height relative to the surrounding countryside, the corridor on the eastside of Swallow Road may provide trail users with a small overlook.
 A parcel of property east of Swallow Road and north of the former railroad corridor may offer the potential to be developed as a trailhead.